Apple's newest iPhone, featuring a dual-lens camera, better durability, new colors, and more.

 The iPhone 11 offers support for up to 30 LTE bands, which is useful when traveling.

-5G support, a feature expected in the 2020 iPhones, is not included and the iPhone 11 won't connect to 5G networks.
+5G support, a feature that will be introduced in 2020, is not included and the iPhone 11, 11 Pro, and 11 Pro Max are not able to connect to 5G networks.

 Dual-SIM support, which allows two phone numbers to be used at one time, is included in the iPhone 11.
 Dual-SIM functionality is enabled through the inclusion of one physical nano-SIM slot and an eSIM.